jklein07/prediction-market-efficiency/README.md

 see effects of economically relevant size, I say "untested," not "efficient," and several fashionable-looking categories land in that bucket.
-Second, four times during the program I found what looked like real, tradable edge, once worth an apparent ten cents per contract, and four times it dissolved under my own artifact checks.
+Second, four times during the program I found what looked like real, tradable edge, once worth several cents a contract, and four times it dissolved under my own artifact checks.
 Those four incidents, and the rules they forced, are the most useful thing this document contains.

 This is not investment advice, and the program's conclusion is not that prediction markets are unbeatable.
 It is narrower and, I think, more useful: